Pricing a freelance web development job using OmniPlan

 Now if we go back to the Task view and run Project -> Level Resources again, we’ll see that we now have a much longer looking Gantt chart:

-Even better, we can see that the Duration of the project (see the status bar, and click on that to cycle through the various bits of info this can display) is over 2 weeks, but the actual effort involved only spans 4 days.
+Even better, we can see that the Duration of the project (see the status bar, click again to cycle through the various bits of info this can display) is over nearly 3 days, but the actual effort involved spans just under 2 days.

-Now all we need to do is write up our proposal document based on these timings and specs, send to the client, and wait for approval so we can bill them their deposit.
+Now all we need to do is write up a proposal based on these timings and specs, send to the client, and wait for approval so we can bill them their deposit.

 You do charge your clients deposits, don’t you?